 Aspirin does not prevent acute respiratory distress syndrome in adults (July 2016)

 Preclinical and clinical observational studies have suggested a potential role for aspirin in the prevention of acute respiratory distress syndrome (ARDS).
 The ability of aspirin to prevent ARDS was tested in a randomized trial of 390 patients who were assessed upon presentation to an emergency department to be at risk of developing ARDS .
 Aspirin, administered at 325 mg orally followed by 81 mg daily for seven days, had no effect on the incidence of ARDS at one week (approximately 10 percent in each group).
 However, the lower than expected rate of ARDS in this study may have limited the potential to detect a study drug effect.
-(See "Acute respiratory distress syndrome: Novel therapies in adults", section on 'Aspirin'.)
+(See "Acute respiratory distress syndrome: Investigational or ineffective pharmacotherapy in adults", section on 'Aspirin'.)

 Dosing of direct oral anticoagulants in obese patients (June 2016)